Solomon's Pools: High-Level Aqueduct

-The High Level Aqueduct originated in the upper pool and followed a similar route to the Low Level Aqueduct.
+The High Level Aqueduct, or upper aqueduct, originated in the upper pool and followed a similar route to the Low Level Aqueduct.
 However, its precise destination in Jerusalem is unknown.
 Scholars speculate that it might have supplied water to Herod's Palace, which according to ancient sources, was particularly well-known for its water fountains.

 Wadi el-Byiar Aqueduct

 Herod created the sophisticated Wadi el-Byiar Aqueduct, which fed the upper pool.
 The aqueduct was partially built as a tunnel which collected underground water from the aquifer it was passing through, in the way of a qanat, to supplement the spring water and surface runoff it was also carrying.

 Pilate's Arrub Aqueduct

 In a third phase, Roman prefect Pontius Pilate built 39 km of aqueduct bringing yet more water to Solomon's Pools from the large collection pools at Arrub to the south.
 This aqueduct, which brought water to Jerusalem, was paid for by Pontius Pilate at the expense of the Temple treasury, which act in itself incited the anger of the local people.
 The aqueduct was destroyed during the First Jewish-Roman War.